lyndongeo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task Replace all characters A and c from input to Z and e respectively Task 20; Create a script that removes all letters c and C from input script that reverse its input
+Task Replace all characters A and c from input to Z and e respectively Task 20; Create a script that removes all letters c and C from input script that reverse its input script that displays all users and their home directories, sorted by users